vippsas/vipps-shopify/README.md

 *Please note:* Vipps does **_not_** yet have a solution for Shopify.

 We are seeing a lot of interest for Shopify, and we would like to offer a solution.
-Vipps has open sourve plugins for [WooCommerce](https://www.vipps.no/bedrift/vipps-pa-nett/woocommerce) and [Magento](https://www.vipps.no/bedrift/vipps-pa-nett/magento).
+Vipps has open source plugins for [WooCommerce](https://www.vipps.no/bedrift/vipps-pa-nett/woocommerce) and [Magento](https://www.vipps.no/bedrift/vipps-pa-nett/magento).